-IF THE WIND AND TIDE SET AGAINST YOU.

-AVAIL.

-She bakes and she brews, she spins and she sews, And all a good housewife's duty knows.
-Nimble and neat of limb is she, Good temper'd too as a lass can be; With pouting red lips, and a cheek that glows With the freshest hues of the opening rose: No burgher maid in Levden town Can match her eyes of lustrous brown; And were I again in my youthful prime, To woo and to win her I'd lose no time.
-I wish our Claes, that son of mine, Would but to my advice incline, And court her close like a sensible lad, While she and her dow'r are yet to be had: For oft I've heard her father say: Whoe'er she choose, he'll not say nay; But give her a well stock'd farm and land, And a well fill'd purse besides in hand, But my son Claes, he is so slow, To her he will not courting go: He only fancies the town-bred grace Of a Courtly dame and a painted face.
-But what's your Court or burgher dame, With pride of birth and empty name, To a village lass with a purse well lin'd, And wholesome alike in body and mind?
-But, Oh! this boy! 'tis vexing quite At bait so fair he will not bite: And all I can do, or think, or say, Alike on the lad are thrown away.
+HAPPY IS THE WOOING THAT IS NOT LONG IN DOING.

+She bakes and she brews, she spins and sews, And all a good housewife's duty knows.

+Nimble and neat of limb is she, Good temper'd too as a lass can be; With pouting lips, and a cheek that glows With all the hues of the opening rose:

+No burgher maid in Leyden town Can match her eyes of lustrous brown; And were I now in my youthful prime, To woo and win her I'd lose no time.

+I wish our Claes, that son of mine, Would but to my advice incline, And court her close like a sens'ble lad, While she and her dow'r may yet be had:

+For oft I've heard her father say: Whoe'er she choose, he'll not say nay; But give her a well stock'd farm and land, And a well fill'd purse besides in hand.
+But my son Claes, he is so slow,

+To her he will not courting go: He only fancies the town-bred grace Of a Courtly dame, and painted face.

+FORE-CAS

+WITHOUT

+FORCE

+Yet what's your Court or burgher dame, With pride of birth and empty name, To village lass with a purse well lin'd, And wholesome both in body and mind?
+But, oh! this boy! 'tis vexing quite

+At bait so fair he will not bite; And all I can do, or think, or say, Alike on the lad are thrown away.

 How oft have I not brought him to The lass, in hopes that he would woo: But there he'd stand-like a tongue-tied lout!
-Nor open his mouth-but gape about!
-In vain to cheer him on I strive, And wink to make him more alive; But not e'en once will he take her hand, Nor speak one word she can understand.
+Nor open his mouth-but stare about!

+In vain to cheer him on I strive,

+And wink to make him more alive; But not e'en once will he take her hand, Nor speak one word she can understand.

 E'en though 'tis Fair-time now, yet he Buys her no Cakes nor Christmas tree; No girdle, nor ring, nor handsome coif To set the young damsel's head-dress off.

-He writes no Sonnets in her praise, As is the custom now-a-days, But cold as a stone, not a word will say, That hints in the least at a Wedding-day.
-But, setting all such gifts aside-Though gifts are proper to a Bride-E'en from her he'll not take a thing, Nor new neck-ruff, nor handsome ring!
+He writes no Sonnets in her praise, As is the custom now-a-days,

+But cold as a stone, no word will say, That hints at all at a Wedding-day.

+But, setting all such gifts aside- Though gifts are proper to a Bride- Even from her he'll not take a thing, Neither new neck-ruff, nor handsome ring ! のんで
-ORE-CA

-THOOHTIM

-ORO

 WHO SO BLIND AS HE THAT WILL NOT SEE?
-W
+NO